Hamzamt99/API-BTEC/Activity1.md

 6. Improves marketing

 ## 3- analyses the differences between API and SDK as following :
-1- Full form
+- Full form
-2-Definition
+- Definition
-3- Example
+- Example
-4- Type
+- Type
-5- Relation to each other
+- Relation to each other
-6- Features
+- Features

  |SDK | API|
 |-----|-----|